Reading Time: 8 mins

 ➡️ Question social norms established by giant corporations and tech companies.

-Break any work habits that make you feel dead inside.
+Most importantly: challenge any work habits or acting direction that make you feel dead inside.